Brighton & Lewes Downs Biosphere Programme

 Personal data refers to information which relates to a living individual who can be identified from the data held.
 The information may be held in paper files, electronically or both.
 This may include, but is not limited to: computer entries, emails, letters, files, photographs and video recordings.

 If you register(-ed) with us as a ‘Friend of The Living Coast’ (formerly ‘Biosphere’) then we hold your name and email address, as well as your postcode and the organisation you represent if you choose to provide this optional information.
+We hold your personal data based upon your ‘explicit consent’ as the legal basis for processing it under GDPR.
 This is for the purpose of sending you by email a regular e-newsletter (typically each month) of news, events and opportunities in The Living Coast, as well as occasional other communications about specific subjects related to The Living Coast.
 The optional information further provides us with an insight about where our ‘Friends’ are located and who they may represent.
 You may unsubscribe at any time from this through the provider Mailchimp.

 - technical information, including a part only of the Internet protocol (IP) address used to connect your computer to the Internet (part is deliberately anonymised by us), browser type and version, time zone setting, browser plug-in types and versions, operating system and platform;